A New Film by Victoria Bugbee

 Caroline Winterson and I knew each other from our kids’ school.
 She was The Narrator in my play “The Gas Station Project.,” that we staged in Overseas Auto Body Shop.
 Her velvet voice, her work as an award winning book orator and her presence matched the character of MARCIA.

 I’ve known Avery Ryder Turner since he was 5.
 He is now a professional dancer.
-Cherie Fortis, producer of Out of State, recommended Ryder, who is her son, for the role of EMERY.
+Cherie Fortis, who produced Out of State with me, recommended her son Ryder for the role of EMERY.
 He came by the house one cold spring day for a screen test.
 Ryder embodied the quietness that is in stark contrast to James Nester’s over the top TAB.

 I had seen Tess Warren acting in a number of plays in high school.
 The part of BECKY, Elsa’s best friend went to her who by the way was my Production Assistant and my daughter.
 Matthew Brueckner, Tess’s boyfriend, plays ROY the high school photographer.
 He had worked on a number of films both in front of the camera and as crew in college and offered a deadpan interpretation of his character.
 He is Assistant Editor of Out of State.